AppsFlyerSDK/appsflyer-capacitor-plugin/docs/Installation.md

 - Android AppsFlyer SDK **6.15.30**
 - iOS AppsFlyer SDK **6.15.10**

 The plugin available via npm under the tag `latest-6`.
 To install the plugin, please run the following commands in your project root directory.
-If you are upgrading from older versions of Capacitor please make sure you follow Capacitor's documentation regarding updatings.
+If you are updating from older versions of Capacitor please make sure you follow Capacitor's documentation regarding updatings.

  ```bash
  npm install appsflyer-capacitor-plugin@latest-6